Adulting 101: Tips To Be a Well-Balanced Adult

 Don't Buy Anything You Can't Buy Twice

 Google "How to budget your life" and over a billion results will generate.
 It's a common question but also a complicated one, with countless variables, some unique to a single individual.
 But hey, this is Adulting 101, so let's talk about one that's easy to remember and almost universally applicable.
-A philosophy the rapper/mogul Jay Z lives buy "If you can't buy it twice, you can't afford it."
+A philosophy the rapper/mogul Jay Z lives by is, "If you can't buy it twice, you can't afford it."

 There's a natural tendency for new adults to go shopping crazy the first time they have disposable income.
 The realization that anything in the store is available to you, with no permission needed, it's intoxicating and can lead to some poor decisions.
 But if you follow this principle, suddenly a lot of items are off the table, including that 72-inch flatscreen TV.
 Go home and enjoy your 54-inch TV, it's perfectly adequate.